jackpal/SpyPuzzleGameState/Docs/LevelFormat.md

 0: enemy(blue,east);enemy(yellow,north);plant();target()
 ```

-The format is a single character, in the range 0-9, that is the subroutine name, followed by a colon, followed by
+The format is a single character, in the range 0-9 or α-ω, that is the subroutine name, followed by a colon, followed by
 zero or more function calls which are separated by semicolons.
 Each function call has an argument list of zero or more
 arguments.